zeisys/factaudit.org_cms/docs/_posts/2024-10-05-Immigration-status-of-migrants-Springfield-OH.markdown

 ---

 ### Fact or Fiction
+In this section we focus on the person who communicated the fact, method, place, time and the EXACT content of the fact.
+The entire content is audited for truth.
 | Spec | Desc | Info |
 | ----------- | ----------- | ----------- |
 | **WHO** | James David Vance, VP Candidate for Republican Party | Spoken |